justgigio/orbita-challenge/README.md

 ```
 And in another terminal window:
 ```
-docker-compose exec back phx.server
+docker-compose exec back npm run start
 ```
-App will be running on http://localhost:4000
+App will be running on http://localhost:8080

 ## Run Tests
 ```